-Renewable - Biomass including biogas
+Renewable Biomass including biogas Solar Wind Hydropower Other renewables

-SolarWind

-- Hydropower

-- Other renewables

-Fossil - Low carbon
+Fossil Low carbonOther fossil

-Other fossil

 Nuclear - Nuclear

 A significant challenge in implementing a comprehensive categorisation of energy sources is the availability of data.
-While the concept is categorising energy sources into renewable, fossil, nuclear, and further subcategories is straightforward in theory, obtaining accurate and up-to-date data for each subcategory of energy sources can be quite challenging in practice,
+While the concept is categorising energy sources into renewable, fossil, nuclear, and further subcategories is straightforward in theory, obtaining accurate and up-todate data for each subcategory of energy sources can be quite challenging in practice.

-Where data is available, and when moving into emission calculations for the RM, further subcategorizations can be made, similar as the categorisation of energy sources in the RM calculation for electricity.
+Where data is available, and when moving into emission calculations for the RM, further subcategorizations can be made, similar to the categorisation of energy sources in the RM calculation for electricity.

-3.4 The instrument for renewable gas consumption claims
+4.4 The instrument for renewable gas consumption claims

-3.4.1 Untracked commercial offers
+4.4.1 Untracked commercial offers